hybridgroup/gobot/CONTRIBUTING.md

 * All active development is in the `dev` branch.
 New or updated features must be added to the `dev` branch.
 Hotfixes will be considered on the `master` branch in situations where it does not alter behaviour or features, only fixes a bug.
 * All patches must be provided under the Apache 2.0 License
-* Please use the -s option in git to "sign off" that the commit is your work and you are providing it under the Apache 2.0 License
+* Please use the -S option in git to "sign off" that the commit is your work and you are providing it under the Apache 2.0 License
 * Submit a Github Pull Request to the appropriate branch and ideally discuss the changes with us in IRC.
 * We will look at the patch, test it out, and give you feedback.
 * Avoid doing minor whitespace changes, renamings, etc. along with merged content.
 These will be done by the maintainers from time to time but they can complicate merges and should be done seperately.